virtual-labs/exp-kirchhoff-law-iitr/experiment/experiment-name.md

-## To study and verify the Kirchhoff's voltage law..
+## To study and verify the Kirchhoff's law..